Google Ads Clicks and Impressions

 External Market Drivers

-• Economic Headwinds: The universal YoY decline in traffic points directly to suppressed consumer confidence.
-Macro-economic pressures, such as inflation and cost-of-living concerns, are likely forcing shoppers to be more cautious, reducing overall search frequency and casual browsing.
+• Economic Headwinds: The persistent YoY decline in overall traffic points to suppressed consumer confidence.
+Inflationary pressures and tighter discretionary budgets are likely forcing consumers to search less and buy less outside of major promotional windows.

 How are Clicks and Impressions trending